A surge of evangelicals in Spain, fueled by Latin Americans - NewsBreak

 “The Bible says there are no ethnicities, there are no races.
 I don’t go down the street asking, nor do I ask for passports at the church door.”
 Albright said.
 He marvels that in a course he teaches for deacons, his six students include one each from Peru, Venezuela, Colombia and Ecuador.

-While the couple wait for their status to be resolved, Perozo works in the laundry of a hotel.
+While the couple waits for their status to be resolved, Perozo works in the laundry of a hotel.
 His wife does nursing in a retirement home.

 “I was a lifelong Catholic,” says Escalante.
 “When I arrived in Salamanca, I entered the church, looked everywhere, said hello, and they ignored me.
 I went to several churches — I felt absolutely nothing."